ninalutz/LSystemsStudio/README.md

 # LSystemsStudio

-##Some experiments for my studio textile
-Currently a rough, messy implementation of L systems, a recursive algorithm for tree growth in Processing for 3D printing textiles.

-Code is in progress, will be cleaned soon as the project progresses :)
+A collection of code from my studio project delving into algorithmic art.
+Info at my website.

+##L-Trees
+L System trees, a script that generates a variety of 2D L System trees.
+I made PDFs of the output and 3D printed into textiles.

+##Hilbert
+A script that draws a 3D Hilbert curve.